Lifetime ISAs explained – are they the best way to save?

 - Savings in a Lifetime ISA can be held in cash or invested in a range of products through an investment platform

-- If investing to finance retirement then all withdrawals will be tax-free whereas pension income is taxed at the recipient's marginal rate, however, I have reservations about the suitability of the a LISA for retirement saving (see below)
+- If investing to finance retirement then all withdrawals will be tax-free, whereas pension income is taxed at the recipient's marginal rate.
+I do however have reservations about the suitability of a LISA for retirement saving (see below)

 Lifetime ISA Cons

-- Proceeds from a Lifetime ISA have to be used for house purchase or left invested until age 60 or the 25% exit charge will apply
+- Proceeds from a Lifetime ISA have to be used for a house purchase or left invested until age 60, otherwise a 25% exit charge will apply

 - There may be better ways to save for retirement such as a pension provided by an employer where contributions may be matched by the employer

-- Benefits from a pension can be taken from age 55 compared but only from age 60 for a Lifetime ISA
+- Benefits from a pension can be taken from age 55 rather than age 60 for a Lifetime ISA

 - Lifetime ISAs are subject to the whim of future governments and may be altered or withdrawn at any time